jack-bradshaw/monorepo/java/io/jackbradshaw/kmonkey/README.md

 ### Pre-built Package

-To use the pre-built package, just add `io.jackbradshaw:kmonkey:0.0.0` to your project's Maven dependencies.
+To use the pre-built package, add `io.jackbradshaw:kmonkey:1.0.0` to your project's Maven dependencies.
 Older versions are available in the [Maven Repository](https://search.maven.org/artifact/io.jackbradshaw/kmonkey).

 ### Building From Source